AcaciaMan/acacia-erd/vscode/acacia-erd/README.md

 - **Relationship Tracking**: Visual indicators for entity connections

 ### 💾 **Import & Export**
+- **Interactive HTML Export**: Share diagrams that anyone can explore in a browser ⭐ NEW!
 - **SVG Export**: Save diagrams as scalable vector graphics
 - **JSON Import**: Load entity definitions from JSON files
 - **Database Integration**: Import directly from Oracle databases (see examples)